-In patients with the severe form of COVID-19, acute respiratory distress syndrome may develop, usually a week after the onset of symptoms [6].
+In patients with the severe form of COVID-19 acute respiratory distress syndrome (ARDS) may develop, usually a week after the onset of symptoms [6].
 Approximately 23% of patients develop the severe form of the disease with a mortality rate of around 6% of COVID-19 patients [7].

 There is little data on the need for transfusion and its influence on the overall mortality of patients with COVID-19.
-Several publications have shown that, in total, 6.2-13.4% of all patients with the COVID-19 infection require transfusion support [8, 9, 10].
+Several publications have shown that, in total, between 6.2 % and 13.4% of all patients with the COVID-19 infection require transfusion support [8, 9, 10].